Acer0ni/Acer0ni.github.io/content/posts/2022/addy/index.md

 During my exploration with Addy there have been many hurdles and many lessons learned.

-Here are some of the insights from the journey so far:
+Here are some of the things I have learned from the journey so far:

 - How to handle third party APIs with less than stellar documentation and design

 - How to save data without making a database

-- The python requests database, and how to handle it's response object
+- The python requests library, and how to handle it's response object

 - Explored Python's dictionary and it's functions